Skip to main content

 Remarks:

-• This assumes the transactions happening in one head are reflected in the other head, thus resulting in a (strongly) consistent final UTxO c
+• It is assumed that transactions occurring in one head are reflected in the other, resulting in a consistently final UTXO c

-• This means both heads must start with the same initial UTxO set which I don't know how can be done (highlighted in red in the diagram)
+• Both heads must start with the same initial UTXO set, which is challenging to implement (highlighted in red in the diagram)

-• If the final UTxO set is consistent, then it can be fanned-out by any party, which means one ν_head can stay dangling and become unspendable as it would recreating an already existing UTxO (grayed out transaction in the diagram)
+• If the final UTXO set is consistent, then it can be fanned out by any party.
+However, this could result in one ν_head staying dangling and becoming unspendable as it would recreate an already existing UTXO (grayed out transaction in the diagram).

-• The lifecycle of the heads are tied: When one is closed, the other is closed.
-The server will ensure that it is the case.
+• The lifecycles of the heads are interconnected: when one is closed, the other must also be closed, as ensured by the server.

-The following picture represents the sequence of messages exchanged between the various Nodes in order to ensure propagation of transactions.
+The following diagram depicts the sequence of messages exchanged between various nodes to ensure transaction propagation.

 Star-shaped Network Off-Chain Protocol